kg4ydw/noacli/Readme.md

 Note that gnome-terminal needs bash's help to continue parsing the command.

-It is also possible to use ssh as a wrapper, sending the command to an external for parsing and execution.
+It is also possible to use ssh as a wrapper, sending the command to an external host for parsing and execution.
 A wrapper for each host would be needed.

-Wrappers can be trivially created on the fly with the addwrapper command.
+Wrappers can be trivially created on the fly with the addwrap command.
 (An editor for wrappers may be added later.)

 # Built in commands #